skip to content

 Security Datasheet

-A list of the above certifications are also available and summarized on this one-page Security Datasheet.
+A list of the above certifications are also available and summarized on this one-page security datasheet.

 Security Overview

-Casepoint has established comprehensive security measures at all levels—organizational, architectural, and operational—to ensure that all data, applications, and infrastructure remain protected and secure.
+Casepoint has established comprehensive security measures at all levels — organizational, architectural, and operational — to ensure that all data, applications, and infrastructure remain protected and secure.

 Casepoint has designed, developed, documented, approved, and implemented an Information Security Management Program (ISMP) that addresses industry-best practices around security and privacy.
 Our ISMP includes administrative, technical, and physical safeguards to protect data from loss, misuse, unauthorized access, disclosure, alteration, and destruction.
 Our ISMP is also comprehensively documented with corresponding manuals for our security procedures and other policies.